 Mr. Golde concentrates his practice in advising and counseling nonprofit health care organizations on business transactions and regulatory and corporate matters.
 He regularly advises federally qualified health centers (FQHCs) and other health care providers across the country on complex issues related to health care delivery, establishing collaborative affiliations wiht providers, and contracting.

-Mr. Golde has particular experience assisting clients in establishing residency program affiliations, including those seeking to participate in the Teaching Health Center Graduate Medical Education (THCGME) program.
+Mr. Golde has particular experience assisting clients in establishing and structuring residency program affiliations, including those seeking to participate in the Teaching Health Center Graduate Medical Education (THCGME) program.
 He advises clients on negotiating the myriad of structural, regulatory and program accreditation requirements, as well as financing and allocation of costs issues.

 Believing in the important role of health centers within his own community, Mr. Golde has served as a board member of his local FQHC in Yolo County, California for many years and is currently President of the Board of Directors.